-Here are some things to keep in mind until your next routine visit at 15 years:
+Here are some things to keep in mind until your teen's next checkup at 15 years:

-- Encourage your teen to bathe or shower daily and use deodorant.
+- Encourage your teen to bathe or shower daily and start to use a deodorant.

 - Look for signs of depression, which can include irritability, sadness, loss of interest in activities, poor academic performance, and talk of suicide.

 - Your daughter can have her first visit with a gynecologist when she's between 13 and 15 years old.
 This typically does not involve a pelvic exam unless she's having problems.